Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 |---|---|---|

-| Maintain adequate fire insurance | Insure your contents at full replacement value | Buy fire insurance for contents before moving in |
+| Maintain adequate fire insurance | Insure your contents at full replacement value | Buy the fire base for contents before moving in |

-| Public liability minimum RM1 million | Carry at least this limit for third party claims | Buy PL policy meeting or exceeding stated limit |
+| Public liability minimum RM1 million | Carry at least this limit for third party claims | Add a PL section meeting or exceeding the stated limit |

 | Landlord as interested party | Landlord receives notification of policy changes | Request insurer to note landlord on policy |

-| Provide certificate of insurance | Proof that required policies are active | Request certificate from insurer and submit to landlord |
+| Provide certificate of insurance | Proof that required cover is active | Request certificate from insurer and submit to landlord |

 | Reinstatement clause for renovations | You must restore premises to original condition at lease end | Insure renovation cost to cover restoration obligation |